Grabosticus/12222190_impressionist-stylegan/README.md

 # Impressionist StyleGAN

-This readme contains information about the project as well as changes made to it.
+This README provides an overview of the project and documents the changes made to it.

 ## Project Structure

-Here I will provide a short description of all directories and files in the project.
-For more information on the code, see the files themselves.
-Each file contains comments describing the code and what it is used for.
+Below is a brief description of the project’s directories and files.
+For more details, refer to the code itself—each file includes comments explaining its purpose and usage.

-- environment_cpu.yml...
-A YML file containing the required packages for the application to work, if you don't have a NVIDIA GPU
+- **environment_cpu.yml** — YAML file listing the required packages to run the application *without* an NVIDIA GPU.
-- environment_nvidia.yml...
-A YML file containing the required packages for the application to work with CUDA support
+- **environment_nvidia.yml** — YAML file listing the required packages to run the application with CUDA support.
-- filtered_impressionist_clusters.csv...
-The CSV file containing the dataset.
-You can get the file from the **Impressionist Artworks v1.0** GitHub Release
+- **filtered_impressionist_clusters.csv** — CSV file containing the dataset.
+You can download it from the **Impressionist Artworks v1.0** GitHub Release.

-- preprocessing...
-Directory with code used to preprocess the dataset
+- **preprocessing/** — Code used to preprocess the dataset.
-    - similarity_clustering.py...
-Python Script for K-Means clustering
+  - **similarity_clustering.py** — Python script for K-Means clustering.
-    - clusters...
-Contains images and examples of the clusters
+  - **clusters/** — Images and example outputs for the generated clusters.
-    - filtered_impressionist_noclusters.csv...
-The CSV dataset without clusters.
-You can get the file from the **Impressionist Artworks v1.0** GitHub Release
+  - **filtered_impressionist_noclusters.csv** — CSV dataset without clusters.
+You can download it from the **Impressionist Artworks v1.0** GitHub Release.

-- model...
-Directory with main model code
+- **model/** — Main model implementation.
-    - utils.py...
-Contains utility functions for the whole model
+  - **utils.py** — Utility functions used across the model.
-    - utils_generator.py...
-Contains utility functions for the Generator
+  - **utils_generator.py** — Utility functions specific to the Generator.
-    - utils_discriminator.py...
-Contians utility functions for the Discriminator
+  - **utils_discriminator.py** — Utility functions specific to the Discriminator.
-    - MNISTTrain.ipynb...
-The notebook to train the StyleGAN on the MNIST Dataset
+  - **MNISTTrain.ipynb** — Notebook for training StyleGAN on the MNIST dataset.
-    - MNISTDataset.py...
-The MNIST dataset as a PyTorch dataset
+  - **MNISTDataset.py** — MNIST dataset implementation as a PyTorch `Dataset`.
-    - mapping_network.py...
-The Mapping Network used in the Generator
+  - **mapping_network.py** — Mapping Network used in the Generator.
-    - ImpressionistTrain.ipynb...
-The notebook to train the StyleGAN on the impressionist dataset
+  - **ImpressionistTrain.ipynb** — Notebook for training StyleGAN on the impressionist dataset.
-    - globals.py...
-The hyperparameters used for the model
+  - **globals.py** — Model hyperparameters.
-    - generator.py...
-Contains the code for the StyleGAN Generator
+  - **generator.py** — StyleGAN Generator implementation.
-    - discriminator.py...
-Contains the code for the StyleGAN Discriminator
+  - **discriminator.py** — StyleGAN Discriminator implementation.
-    - ADA.py...
-Contains the code for Adaptive Discriminator Augmentation
+  - **ADA.py** — Adaptive Discriminator Augmentation implementation.
-    - weights...
-The directoy in which the model weights are saved
+  - **weights/** — Directory where model weights are saved.
-    - training_imgs...
-Contains generated images throughout different training stages
+  - **training_imgs/** — Generated images saved throughout different training stages.
-    - results...
-Contains a grid of images produced by the final Generator/EMA Generator
+  - **results/** — Image grids produced by the final Generator / EMA Generator.
-    - fid...
-Contains text files that track the FID score of the model during different stages of training
+  - **fid/** — Text files tracking the model’s FID score across different training stages.
-    - test_stylegan.py...
-A Python Script with a few sanity check tests on the model architecture
+  - **test_stylegan.py** — Python script containing a few sanity-check tests for the model architecture.

-- impressionist...
-The directory with the dataset images.
-    - {Id}.jpg...
-The the image with id {Id}
+- **impressionist/** — Directory containing the dataset images.
+You can download it from the **Impressionist Artworks v1.0** GitHub Release.
+  - **{Id}.jpg** — Image file with ID `{Id}`.

 ## Running the application
 **Python Version: 3.10** \
-Here are the conda commands you need to run to start the application.
-If you have a NVIDIA GPU you may install `environment_nvidia.yml`, else you need to install `environment_cpu.yml`
+Below are the Conda commands needed to set up and run the application.
+If you have an NVIDIA GPU, install `environment_nvidia.yml`, otherwise install `environment_cpu.yml`.

 ```
 conda env create -f environment_nvidia.yml
 conda activate impressionist-stylegan
 ```

-In the GitHub repository, there is a release **Impressionist Artworks v1.0** which contains the dataset images, the dataset csv with and without clusters, and weights of a pretrained StyleGAN.
-Unpack the images and the csv with the clusters into the root directory of the repository.
-The main directory should now contain a directory called `impressionist` and a file `filtered_impressionist_clusters.csv`.
-The weights file `ada_stylegan_64_more_channels.pth` should be saved in a subdirectory of the root directory called `weights`
+The GitHub repository includes a release called **Impressionist Artworks v1.0**, which contains the dataset images, the dataset CSV files (with and without clusters), and the weights for a pretrained StyleGAN.

+Unpack the images and the dataset CSV with the clusters into the root directory of the repository.
+After extracting, the root directory should contain:
+- a folder named `impressionist`
+- a file named `filtered_impressionist_clusters.csv`

+The weights file `ada_stylegan_64_more_channels.pth` should be placed in a subdirectory of the repository root called `weights`.

 ### Running the preprocessing K-Means script
-Keep in mind, that it isn't required to run the preprocessing script.
-Its result - `filtered_impressionist_clusters.csv` - is already available under the GitHub release.
-If you still want to do it however, you can do the following.
-Download `filtered_impressionist_noclusters.csv` from the GitHub release and put it in the `preprocessing` directory.
-Then run the following commands:
+Running the preprocessing script is **optional**.
+Its output (`filtered_impressionist_clusters.csv`) is already available in the GitHub release.
+If you still want to generate it yourself, download `filtered_impressionist_noclusters.csv` from the GitHub release, place it in the preprocessing directory, and run:

 ```
 conda activate impressionist-stylegan